 1. Wash it Well

 Before you do anything to your hat, you need to give it a proper washing.
-It is possible that your hat just has a lot of grime on the outer layer, and you may not need to dye it after you wash away the soot.
-Washing baseball caps has a little bit of a technique to it, so check out this blog post on how to do it the right way.
-If you don’t have very much time, here’s the TL:DR:
+It is possible that your hat just has a lot of grime on the outer layer, meaning you won’t need to dye it after you wash away the soot.

 - Don’t wash your hat in the washing machine or dishwasher, and do not use bleach

 - Soak the hat in warm water with a little bit of laundry detergent

 - Scrub stubborn stains with a soft toothbrush

 - Rinse with cool water, pat excess water, and air dry